skullface/ethics-notes/README.md

 * James, William. “[The Moral Philosopher and the Moral Life.](https://en.wikipedia.org/wiki/The_Moral_Philosopher_and_the_Moral_Life)” *The Will to Believe and Other Essays in Popular Philosophy: Human Immortality*, 1956, p.
 185.
 * Hirschman, Albert O. [*Exit, Voice, and Loyalty: Responses to Decline in Firms, Organizations, and States*](https://en.wikipedia.org/wiki/Exit,_Voice,_and_Loyalty).
 2007.

-## 10 Feb: Privacy and digital civil liberties
+## 10 Feb: Data collection, privacy and digital civil liberties

+### Focuses
+* Changing norms and laws around privacy across time and cultures, including how people balance privacy vs. other goals
+* Data aggregation, matching, and de-anonymization strategies
+* Facial recognition technology (used by public and private actors)
+* Consent for different types and uses of data

 ### What is privacy?

-* Aristotle: the public sphere (politics and commerce, for men) X the private sphere (domestic life, family and friends, the realm of women)
+* Aristotle: public sphere (politics and commerce 🚹) differs from private sphere (domestic life, family and friends 🚺)
-  * Individuals have interests in shielding the public from seeing/hearing what happens in private
+  * Individuals have interests in shielding the public from what happens in private

-* Contemporarily, **social context is what's important**, in public or in private (Nissenbaum).
+* Social context is key, regardless of being in public or private
-  * We want to be able to control what is known about us, how we present ourselves, whether we are in public or private spaces.
+  * We want to be able to control what is known about us + how we present ourselves
   * Privacy is central to individual autonomy or self-determination

-* The modern philosophical defintion of privacy: **the claim of indvidiauls to determine for themselves when, how, and to what extent information about them is shared with or communicated to others**
+* Modern, philosophical defintion of privacy:
+  > **The claim of individuals to determine for themselves when, how, and to what extent information about them is shared with or communicated to others**\
+  > _Privacy and Freedom_, by Alan F. Westin, Atheneum, 1970, p.
+7.
   * Violations of privacy impose harms
-  * Protecting intimacy, freedom, and control
+  * Privacy is about protecting intimacy, freedom, and control (Solove, “‘I’ve Got Nothing to Hide’”)

-#### Privacy harms (Solove, “A taxonomy of privacy”)
+#### Privacy harms
+Solove, Daniel J. “[A Taxonomy of Privacy](https://www.jstor.org/stable/40041279?seq=1).”
+University of Pennsylvania Law Review, vol. 154, no. 3, 2006, p.
+477.

 1. Information collection (surveillance)
 2. Information processing (aggregation and inferences from big data)